How To Deal With A Sensitive Scalp

 People with an extremely sensitive scalp should use mild shampoos.
 Otherwise, the harsh ingredients can leave the scalp dry and the hair brittle by stripping it of natural oils.
 Avoid hair styling products that contain alcohol.
 Softening the water is important if you live in an area that receives hard water.

 Instead, use anti-inflammatory, moisturizing shampoos that contain fruit and root extracts to treat itchiness and irritation.
-One such product is the ADV Soothing Cleanser from PHS Hairscience, which is gentle for the scalp.
+One such product is the ADV Soothe Shampoo from PHS HAIRSCIENCE, which is gentle for the scalp.

-Pro Tip: Pair it with the ADV Soothing Gel to reduce itching while moisturizing and strengthening the scalp’s protective barrier
+Pro Tip: Pair it with the ADV Soothe Calming Gel to reduce itching while moisturizing and strengthening the scalp’s protective barrier

 Avoid using blow dryers

-Drying thick hair especially in the winters can be challenging, but it is a safer drying option for those with a sensitive scalp.
+Drying thick hair especially in the winters can be challenging.
+It is better to air-dry your hair if you have sensitive scalp.
 As blow dryers give out concentrated dry heat, it can dry out the scalp, which leads to soreness and even damages to the scalp.

 Take time out to naturally dry your hair at least once a week.
 If you cannot totally do away with blow-drying, try partial drying.